Traditions of Derry City F.C.: Colours and jerseys

 Derry City wore claret and blue jerseys with white shorts for their first season of football - 1929–30.
 These were the identical colours to those of Aston Villa, who were a globally renowned footballing power at the time.
 This scheme lasted until 1932, when the club's first change of colours saw the club directors decide that white jerseys with black shorts should be worn by the team for the 1932–33 season.
 The style, like that which had come before it, lasted just two seasons and was replaced by the now-traditional red and white "candystripes" with black shorts upon the club's changing of its official colours to that of the modern day for the beginning of the 1934–35 season.

 The current colours of the red and white striped jersey with black shorts are derived from an early connection with Sheffield United, who wear the identical pattern.
 Specifically, the colour-change should be attributed to Billy Gillespie.
-Gillespie, a native of nearby Donegal, played for Sheffield United over a twenty-year period from 1913 until 1932, and scored over 137 league and cup goals in 492 games for the South Yorkshire side, as well as captaining them to FA Cup success in 1925.
+Gillespie, a native of nearby County Donegal, played for Sheffield United over a twenty-year period from 1913 until 1932, and scored over 137 league and cup goals in 492 games for the South Yorkshire side, as well as captaining them to FA Cup success in 1925.
 He was the club's most capped player with 25 for Ireland and had started out with Derry Celtic before embarking on a career across the Irish Sea.
 The man was held in such high regard in his home country that when he left United in 1932 to replace Joe McCleery as manager of Derry City, the club changed their strip to red and white stripes within two years of his arrival in reverence to him and his time at the Blades.